top of page

 "Jazz is an indigenous American art form, but it is also a thoroughly global enterprise.
 And few of the music's practitioners embody its universality more completely than saxophonist Uri Gurvich" DOWNBEAT

-Based in New York for the past decade, Gurvich won great acclaim as a bandleader with his debut album The Storyteller (Tzadik), featuring some of the most prominent voices on the contemporary jazz scene: Argentinian pianist Leo Genovese, Bulgarian bassist Peter Slavov, Cuban drummer Francisco Mela, and special guest Chris Cheek on tenor sax.
-All Music Guide called Gurvich, “a major new voice in jazz”.
+Uri Gurvich is a composer, saxophonist and educator who pairs improvised music with the global sounds of the Middle East, North Africa, Eastern Europe, and South America.
+Based in New York City since 2005, Gurvich won acclaim as a bandleader with his albums, The Storyteller and BabEl, released on John Zorn’s label, Tzadik, and featuring some of the most prominent voices on the contemporary jazz scene: Argentinian pianist Leo Genovese, Bulgarian bassist Peter Slavov, Cuban drummer Francisco Mela.
+All Music Guide called Gurvich “a major new voice in jazz,” while The Los Angeles Times wrote that his music “transcends borders.”
+His third album, KINSHIP, was released on the French label, Jazz Family, and premiered at Jazz at Lincoln Center.

 EDUCATION -